Ampelocissus martini: Habitat and ecology

 Prefers sunny exposure, often in mixed stands with Ampelocissus arachnoidea.

-Doi Khun Tan National Park is in northern Thailand, among the ecocommunities occurring there are areas of the original lowland forest, deciduous forest with bamboo, dominated by Tectona grandis and growing at 325 to 850m elevation.
+Doi Khun Tan National Park is in northern Thailand, among the ecocommunities occurring there are areas of the original lowland forest, deciduous forest with bamboo, dominated by Tectona grandis and growing at elevation.
 Deciduous perennial vines are common, they include A. martini, and are regarded as distinct from the thicker liana taxa.

 The community-protected forest Khok Bung Preu (Dan Khun Thot District, Nakhon Ratchasima Province, northeast Thailand) is a remnant lowland deciduous forest, where the most common trees are Sindora siamensis, Xylia xylocarpa var. kerrii, Erythrophleum succirubrum, and Bauhinia saccocalyx.
 The forest is used by the local communities to gather wild plants, including A. martini.
 The forest protection has occurred in the face of violence.

 The climber grows in the forest along the Mekong river in Kratie and Steung Treng Provinces, Cambodia.

-It is moderately abundant in the deciduous forest with bamboo formation and in degraded areas, on soils derived from metamorphic sandstone bedrock, at 25-30m altitude.
+It is moderately abundant in the deciduous forest with bamboo formation and in degraded areas, on soils derived from metamorphic sandstone bedrock, at altitude.

 The catfish Pangasius conchophilus and Pangasius polyuranodon of the Mekong river in southern Laos eat the fruit of the species.

 The fish are able to obtain access to the seasonally flooded forests surrounding the river.